bcwik9/openAI-database-query-chatbot/README.md

 # You should get an escaped string that looks something like:
 # "user1\nuser2\nuser3\n"
 ```
+- Copy this tables string down, as we'll need it in our AWS Lambda function

 ## Create a AWS Lambda function to query openAI GPT
 [Amazon AWS Lambda](https://aws.amazon.com/lambda/) allows us to run code in the cloud on a serverless platform, making setup easy and reliable.
 We'll use this as a mechanism to write our code which will take a user prompt and ask openAI GPT to generate a SQL query.